davawen/Dot-VM/README.md

 	; Compares two values together based on the given operator ; Skips the next instruction if the condition is false

-		ifeq le, $eax, 10
+		ifeq le, $rax, 10
-		; Will only execute the next instruction if the value of 'eax' ; is less or equal to 10
+		; Will only execute the next instruction if the value of 'rax' ; is less or equal to 10

 		; Valid comparisons are 'eq','lt','le','gt','ge','ne'